oracle/terraform-provider-oci/website/docs/guides/resource_discovery.html.markdown

     * `export` - Discovers Oracle Cloud Infrastructure resources within your compartment and generates Terraform configuration files for them
     * `list_export_resources` - Lists the Terraform Oracle Cloud Infrastructure resources types that can be discovered by the `export` command
     * `list_export_services` - Lists the allowed values for services arguments along with scope in json format
 * `compartment_id` - OCID of a compartment to export.
-If `compartment_id`  or `compartment_name` is not specified, the root compartment will be used.
+If `compartment_id`  or `compartment_name` is not specified, the root compartment will be used
 * `compartment_name` - The name of a compartment to export.
-Use this instead of `compartment_id` to provide a compartment name.
+Use this instead of `compartment_id` to provide a compartment name
+* `generate_state` - Provide this flag to import the discovered resources into a state file along with the Terraform configuration
 * `ids` - Comma-separated list of resource IDs to export.
 The ID could either be an OCID or a Terraform import ID.
-By default, all resources are exported.
+By default, all resources are exported
 * `list_export_services_path` - Path to output list of supported services in json format, must include json file name
 * `output_path` - Path to output generated configurations and state files of the exported compartment
 * `services` - Comma-separated list of service resources to export.
 If not specified, all resources within the given compartment (which excludes identity resources) are exported.
 The following values can be specified: